NFTC Welcomes Launch of Americas Partnership for Economic Prosperity

 Serving America’s Global Businesses Since 1914 – The National Foreign Trade Council (www.nftc.org) is a leading business organization advocating an open, rules- based global trading system.
 Founded in 1914 by a broad-based group of American companies, the NFTC now serves 100 member companies through its office in Washington D.C

-Washington D.C. – National Foreign Trade Council (NFTC) President Jake Colvin today issued the following statement:
+Washington D.C. – National Foreign Trade Council (NFTC) President Jake Colvin today issued the following statement following the announcement that the EU Parliament and Council negotiators finalized the Digital Markets Act:

 ###